-Located on the Isle of Portland in Dorset is, for me, one of the most attractive UK lighthouses.
+Located on the Isle of Portland in Dorset, the Portland Bill Lighthouse is, for me, one of the most attractive UK lighthouses.
 I have a model version on my windowsill at home, although my three-year-old daughter recently snapped off the gallery rail.
 A relatively young lighthouse, she boasts amazing views of the English Channel and the dramatic Jurassic Coast.
 There’s an opportunity to holiday in a cottage at the Old Higher Lighthouse, on the same island, and visit Portland Bill in the day, or alternatively take a break in one of the best hotels in Dorset and make the lighthouse a day trip.

 Walking: A 3.5m (5.6km) gentle walk begins at the car park at Portland Bill and takes you around the southern tip of the island.